Atbox/legal/README.md

 # How to ask for a change? #

 Yes!
-We are open to change the rules!
+We are open to change the terms!

 Simply [open an issue](https://github.com/Atbox/legal/issues/new) and ask for a change in Atbox terms.